Green Bean Almondine with Bacon

 Step 4

 Toast almonds.
-Use the same pot and heat to medium heat.
+Use a large skillet and heat to medium heat.
 Add the butter and let melt.
 Then add the sliced almonds, stirring constantly.
-Remove when the almonds just start to brown and become fragrant.
+Remove when the almonds become fragrant and slightly golden brown.

 A skillet of sautéed almonds.